getreu/tp-note/doc/source/tp-note--manual.md

 * Markdown editor : [Mark Text](https://marktext.app/) or [Typora](https://typora.io/)
 * Integration with you file-manager as described below.

-My favorite Markdown editors at the moment are [Mark Text](https://marktext.app/) and [Typora](https://typora.io/).
+My favourite Markdown editors at the moment are [Mark Text](https://marktext.app/) and [Typora](https://typora.io/).
 I like their clean and simple interface helping me to stay focused on the content while writing.[^3]

-When copying extracts from a web-page I often need to preserve its hyperlinks.
+When copying extracts from a web-page, I often need to preserve its hyperlinks.
 For this, the Firefox browser addon [Copy Selection as Markdown] is very handy.
 It precedes the copied extract with a hyperlink to the origin of the webpage.
 When _TP-Note_ reads the extract from the clipboard, it uses the first Markdown hyperlink it can find for composing the note's title and its filename on disk.
-This is why the webpage's name ends up automatically in the note's title and filename.
+This is why the web page's name ends up automatically in the note's title and filename.
 Here a sample work flow:

 ![A webpage to copy extracts from](images/workflow5-1.png){width=12cm}